 Chocolate Chip Skillet Blondie With Raspberries

 Updated.
 Originally Published 21st August 2019

 This giant chocolate chip raspberry skillet blondie has crispy edges and a chewy and gooey centre - truly the best of both worlds.
+Rich fudgy blondies loaded with chopped chocolate and tart juicy raspberries.
 Pulled hot from the oven, this baby is totally molten in the centre and begging for a scoop or two of ice cream.
 It’s big enough to share, but (dangerously) delicious enough to eat alone.
 Spoon this warm treat straight out of the pan or cut it into wedges and serve with vanilla ice cream.
+This delicious treat is like a brownie but without the chocolate base.
+It’s a totally irresistible dessert and so easy to make.

+Chocolate Chip Skillet Blondie With Raspberries